BS in Entrepreneurial Studies: Engineering Management Emphasis

 Offered By: Colangelo College of Business

-The Bachelor of Science (BS) in Entrepreneurial Studies with an Emphasis in Engineering Management degree program from Grand Canyon University teaches you how to participate in and lead the innovative process.
-This program provides cross-disciplinary collaboration between technical and business functions required to develop novel products and services that can be successful in today’s high-tech business market environment.
+The Bachelor of Science (BS) in Entrepreneurial Studies with an Emphasis in Engineering Management from Grand Canyon University teaches you how to participate in and lead the innovative process.
+This program provides cross-disciplinary collaboration between technical and business functions required to develop novel products and services for today’s high-tech business market environment.
+This degree may be well-suited to business-minded individuals with STEM inclinations.

-GCU’s engineering management courses can encourage you to embrace servant leadership, innovation, an entrepreneurial spirit and business skills in order to develop the comprehensive innovative thinkers, effective communicators, global contributors and transformative leaders required in today’s global economy.
+The program courses are designed to help you embrace servant leadership, innovation, an entrepreneurial spirit and business skills.
+You will be taught how to become an innovative thinker, effective communicator, global contributor and transformative leader who plays an important role in today’s global economy.

 This degree addresses the use of technology tools to solve everyday problems.
-Business and engineering majors, such as electrical, mechanical and biomedical engineering, are paired together at the start of the program and for the final capstone projects.
+Business and engineering, such as electrical, mechanical and biomedical engineering, complement each other throughout many courses in this program.

-In courses that explore business skills, engineering innovation and entrepreneurship in engineering fields, you will have the opportunity to examine topics such as:
+You will have the opportunity to examine topics and competencies such as:

-• Identify and evaluate unmet needs, new business opportunities
+• The identification and evaluation of unmet needs that can translate to new business opportunities

 • Engineering product design in disciplines such as mechanical, electrical and biomedical engineering